 Areas of Practice

 Ms. Eaves currently focuses her practice in complex civil litigation, fraud, investigations, white collar criminal defense and False Claims Act litigation.
-She has been practicing more than 25 years and has substantial experience in FTC litigation, compliance investigations, FAR MDR reviews and insolvency litigation.
-Ms. Eaves represented the California Insurance Commissioner in the Executive Life Insurance Company, First Capital and Mission Insurance Group insolvencies and reinsurance litigation, involving over 300 reinsurers worldwide, representing recoveries in excess of $1.3 billion.
+She has been practicing more than 25 years and has substantial experience in American with Disabilities Act and FTC litigation, compliance investigations, FAR MDR reviews and insolvency litigation.
+Ms. Eaves recently won a complete defense verdict in a trial involving ADA cases.
+She also has represented the California Insurance Commissioner in the Executive Life Insurance Company, First Capital and Mission Insurance Group insolvencies and reinsurance litigation, involving over 300 reinsurers worldwide, representing recoveries in excess of $1.3 billion.

 Ms. Eaves has substantial litigation experience in both state and federal courts, including the United States Supreme Court, enforcing judgments abroad, and supervision of domestic and foreign outside counsel.